BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 In the mid 1975's, Selye was the first to differentiate between "Eustress" (positive, motivating stress) and "Distress" (negative, harmful stress).

 Combining the Greek prefix eu- (meaning "good") with stress, to describe positive, motivating, and beneficial stress that helps people grow, feel fulfilled, and improve performance.
+The interest of Post traumatic growth, in how people can get stronger out of adverse experiences, evolved out of this idea.

 He argued that stress differs from other physical, emotional responses in that it is identical whether the provoking impulse is positive or negative.